Meeting recording · macOS

 Already have a recording?
 Drop in any audio or video file — VoiceToText extracts the audio and transcribes it the same way.

-• No bot, no subscription
+• No bot, no app subscription

 Permissions & privacy

-Your meetings stay on your Mac.
+Local transcription keeps your meetings on your Mac.

 Recording a conversation is sensitive, so VoiceToText keeps it local by default.
 Here is exactly what it needs and where your audio goes.

-• Microphone records your voice; Screen Recording is how macOS exposes system audio through ScreenCaptureKit.
+• Microphone records your voice; Screen Recording is how macOS exposes system audio through ScreenCaptureKit — VoiceToText never records the screen, only the audio.
 Accessibility is only used by dictation, not by meeting recording.

 • With a local model (Whisper or Parakeet on the Apple Neural Engine), the recording is transcribed entirely on your Mac and never leaves the device.